joeypercia/final-project-bdo023_jperc004_anakc001/README.md

  - There are different ways the users can use to display the tasks.
 Using the set_print() functions, users can out the tasks in the following formats:
    * Print_top5: print out top 5 most prioritized tasks or sublists of a list.
    * Print_type1: print out all tasks of type1 of a list, including the ones belong to a sublist in that list. (same for Print_type2 and Print_type3).
    * Print_date: takes in a due date and print out any tasks have that due date, includeing the ones belong to a sublist in that list.
+ - There are also a delete and edit feature.
+Users can pass in new title, description, type, due date, or priority number to modify a task or a list using the edit() function. edit_at() helps edit a specific task or sublist in a list.
+ - The del(int id) functions help delete a specific task or sublist in a list using its index number.
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.